Is Jesus the only way?

 What the claim is not

 A lot of harm has been done by Christians who took this exclusivity and turned it into something Jesus did not.
+Worth being clear about what is not being claimed:

 It is not a license to coerce.
 Forced conversion, manipulation, fear-based tactics — these are flatly contrary to the way Jesus himself did it.
 In every encounter recorded in the gospels, Jesus invites and asks; he never compels.
 Anything else is not faithfulness to Christianity; it is a betrayal of it.